Holy Himalaya Eco Trek

 6 Hours

-Today, we will trek from Kabachen to Ghunsa, following the riverbank and enjoying magnificent mountain views.
-Our path takes us through meadows adorned with wildflowers and pine forests.
-Passing Rampuk Kharka, we are treated to stunning vistas of Mt.
+From Kabachen, today we trek to Ghunsa, following the riverbank and enjoying magnificent mountain views.
+Our path takes us through meadows with wildflowers and pine forests.
+As we pass Rampuk Kharka, one sees fabulous sights of Mt.
 Jannu.
-Navigating the challenging mountain trails, we eventually arrive in the picturesque village of Ghunsa.
-This day combines natural beauty with the adventure of traversing tricky terrain.
+Following difficult mountain trails, we reach the pretty village of Ghunsa.
+This day joins nature's beauty with adventure for going through troublesome terrain.

 17